isomerpages/iras-taxacademy/_executive-tax-programmes/goods-and-services-tax.md

 [Registration Form](https://forms.gle/knRzxgBiJhuRhrfdA){:target="_blank"} - [Details]({{"/files/executive-tax-programmes/income-tax/ETP L1 GST 2-2021.pdf"}}){:target="_blank"}

-Registration is OPEN for intake 2/2021 (Sep 2021 intake).
+Registration is CLOSED for intake 2/2021 (Sep 2021 intake).

 The next intake for this course will be in Feb 2022.
 Registration will be available six to eight weeks prior to the course commencement date.